How can I have the best experience?

 Walk, do not run, while inside the museum.
 Running, horseplay, and the use of wheeled shoes is permitted on the outside grounds, but not inside the DIA.

 The DIA offers a wide range of food and beverage options in CaféDIA and Kresge Court.
 Unfortunately, no outside beverages are allowed in the museum.
-Personal water bottles may be brought into the museum so long as they are empty.
-Water stations are available in Café DIA and Kresge Court, but please do not consume beverages, food, gum, or candy outside of these spaces.
+Please do not consume beverages, food, gum, or candy outside of CaféDIA and Kresge Court.
 Families with small children may bring in bottled milk and formula for consumption outside of the galleries.

 For a quick sip of water, drinking fountains are available throughout the museum near the restrooms.